PlasmaPower/nano-vanity/README.md

 You can leave a character up to chance by using `.` or `*`.

+You can specify that a character must be a number with `#`.

 ## Using your GPU

 This project supports using your GPU to compute the address.